samahlstrom/lexi-snap/README.md

-✨ **System-Wide Text Capture** - Works in browsers, PDFs, Word, any application 📚 **Automatic Definitions** - Fetches top definitions from free dictionary API 🎯 **Context Preservation** - Includes the sentence where you found the word 🗂️ **Deck Selection** - Choose which Anki deck to add cards to 🖥️ **Cross-Platform** - Works on both Windows and macOS ⚡ **Fast Workflow** - Highlight → Right-click → Done!
+✨ **System-Wide Text Capture** - Works in browsers, PDFs, Word, any application 📚 **Automatic Definitions** - Fetches top definitions from free dictionary API 🗂️ **Deck Selection** - Choose which Anki deck to add cards to 🖥️ **Cross-Platform** - Works on both Windows and macOS ⚡ **Fast Workflow** - Highlight → Right-click → Done!